chevah/geck/content/testing.rst

 We write tests as a tool for regression checking, ie preventing bugs.
 Tests should be easy to run and should be fast.
-Tests will also help us find bugs and avoid long debugging session, but they primary goal is to keep the bugs out of our product.
+Tests will also help us find bugs and avoid long debugging session, but the primary goal is to keep the bugs out of our product.

 We should write code and do clean-up / refactoring without any fear and with